Home Schooling is covered in Section 7 of the Education Act 1996. It states that:

 You may consider electively home educating your child if you feel that their school setting is not meeting their needs, if you cannot secure your preferred provision for them, or if they are being bullied.

 Parents don't have to request permission to home educate, but if your child is in school you need to write to the head of the school and ask them take your child's name off the school register.
-You should also write to the LA if your child has an EHCP to ask them to amend Section I of the Plan.
+You should also write to the Local Authority (LA) if your child has an EHCP (Education, Health, Care Plan) to ask them to amend Section I of the Plan.
 If your child is at a special school you do need permission from the LA to remove your child from school.